mchowning/WeatherApiKata/README.md

 	The simplest thing would be to just pass the success block received in the getCurrentTemp method as the success block in the network calling GET:parameters:success:failure: method.
 We can't do that however, because the success block that the GET:parameters:success:failure: method is expecting is a different kind of block than is being passed into our getCurrentTemp: method.
 The reason that they are different is because the successBlock we are working with accepts a single NSInteger argument (representing the current temperature as returned by the network call).
 As we saw earlier, however, the API request does not return a single temperature, but a large .json file which is returned as a "responseObject".
 Accordingly, the success block that the GET:parameters:success:failure: method will execute after a successful network call has different arguments.

 	One is the responseObject we just talked about (an object of type id), and a AFHTTPRequestOperation object that we are not concerned with here.
-Checking [the documentation for the GET:parameters:success:failure: method] (http://cocoadocs.org/docsets/AFNetworking/2.2.3/Classes/AFHTTPRequestOperationManager.html#//api/name/GET:parameters:success:failure:) confirms that it accepts as a success block a block with no return value (void), and has two arguments (AFHTTPRequestOpertion *operation, which we are not concerned about, and an id responseObject that contains the weather data we're trying to get).
+Checking [the documentation for the GET:parameters:success:failure: method] (http://cocoadocs.org/docsets/AFNetworking/2.2.3/Classes/AFHTTPRequestOperationManager.html#//api/name/GET:parameters:success:failure:) confirms that it accepts as a success block a block with no return value (void), and has two arguments (AFHTTPRequestOperation *operation, which we are not concerned about, and an id responseObject that contains the weather data we're trying to get).

 	The way we can get around this problem is by just creating a new block of the form that the GET:parameters:success:failure method expects, and have that block execute the block that is passed into our getCurrentTemp: method.
 At this point we don't care about what argument is passed to our success block, so we will just pass 0 as an arbitrary value (we cannot pass nil because NSInteger is not an object).